austenhasty/guided-module-one-project-assessment-seattle-web-career-042219/README.md

 4. Using your Yelp Api key make a .env file as shown, but replace the blank with your api key

-5. Make a .env file that

-6. Run these commands in your terminal
+5. Run these commands in your terminal
 * `bundle install` to install gems
 * `rake db:migrate` to set up the database
 * `ruby db/seeds.rb` to seed the database